 Yes.
-Speakers at accredited programs can get credit for the actual time of their presentation, plus six times the length of their presentation for preparation.
-A second presentation of the same topic shall earn ½ the actual presentation time as CLE credit.
+Attorneys who teach at IICLE programs may claim non-traditional credit for the actual time of their presentation, plus six times the length of their presentation for preparation.
+A second presentation of the same topic will earn ½ the actual presentation time as CLE credit.
 Alternatively, preparation of written materials for a CLE program can be counted at actual time as well, subject to a limit of 10 hours total for any given 2-year reporting period.
 However, current MCLE rules do not permit an attorney to claim both oral presentation and preparation credits along with writing credits for materials for the same course.
+Attorneys may not claim any CLE credit for making a third or further presentation of the same material.
+To claim credit for speaking at an IICLE program, attorneys must take action to verify the teaching credit within the MCLE Transcript system in order to apply it toward Illlinois CLE Compliance.
+Additional information on how to claim teaching credit can be found at www.mcleboard.org.
+Please note that there are limits on the number of non-traditional credits that an inidivdual attorney may claim per reporting period.

 Yes, you are allowed standard credit for attendance.
 However, you do not get credit for preparation time.